telerik/winforms-docs/richtexteditor/document-elements/section.md

 {{endregion}}

 * Add headers and footers to a Section.Each section has the following types of Headers and Footers - Default (used all through the section), First (used on the first page of the section) and Even (to be used on every even page; if set, overrides the default header/footer on all even pages of the section).
-            Here is a how you can create a Header:#_[C#] _
+Here is a how you can create a Header:

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\SectionCode.cs region=body}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\SectionCode.vb region=body}}